Are you taking care of your beloved jewellery the way you should?

 This is particularly important if you plan to clean the gems yourself.

 As a rule of thumb, corrosives and harsh chemicals should never be used to clean any of your jewelry.
 Dishwashing soap and some warm water will do the job well for most gemstones.
 You could also use a soft-bristled toothbrush to clean the gems.

-It would however be advisable to use a soft makeup brush when cleaning/scrubbing pearls.
+Accessories merchant Ralph recommends using a soft makeup brush when cleaning metal to prevent scratching and improve sheen.
 Know which metal you will be cleaning, and pick the right cleaning solution for the same.
 Each metal is unique and may react differently with the various cleaning products.
 Many pieces are however made of platinum, gold, and silver among other materials.
 You can also confirm the material used to make your jewelry with a local professional jeweler.

 Pieces made of diamond, moissanite, and other durable and sturdy metals can be cleaned using ultrasonic cleaning methods.
 Ultrasonic cleaning involves the use of sound wavelengths to loosen dirt particles and clean the surface.
 They also use pressurized bubbles to help agitate any dirt and film thus providing an almost perfect clean.
 This cleaning method shouldn’t however be used on porous and soft gemstones.